Toyota Operates a Six+ Sigma System. Toyota:

 Transform Your System to 6+ Sigma with Profound Knowledge of all your Processes.
 Constantly Remove Waste or fat.
 Take your system to 6+ Sigma and Operational Excellence::

 Continuous Improvement.
-Rate: 11 Ideas/Person/Year to Your System; Direction: towards Business Challange or Vision (Toyota’s Secret)
+Rate: 11 Ideas/Person/Year to Your System; Direction: In a Business Defined Direction (Toyota’s Secret)

 This Continuous Improvement Methodology directs 100% of Change to a Business Vision or Challenge.
 Utilize the full power of your employee’s intellect.